According to Publication 102, "Under the Military Spouse Residency Relief Act (MSRRA), effective for tax years 2009 and after, if

 If you qualify to be exempt from Illinois withholdings, complete Form IL-W-5-NR and provide a copy to your employer.

-To claim a refund of taxes withheld from your Illinois income, follow theses steps in the program:
+To claim a refund of taxes withheld from your Illinois income, you will need to file an IL nonresident return.

 Military Spouse income may be taxable on your state return where you file as a resident.